jebeom/Navigation-for-Practice/README.md

-## KIST SLAM & Navigation for Mobile Manipulator
+## Navigation Simulation

 I utilized the [TurtleBot3 open-source](https://github.com/ROBOTIS-GIT/turtlebot3) to perform SLAM and navigation on a new platform (Mobile Manipulator).
 During this process, I tuned parameters within nodes such as AMCL and move_base, and modified packages related to the altered platform.

+In addition, I developed a **new node(reach_goal)** that terminates control upon approaching the destination to enhance navigation stability in the vicinity.

 ---
 ## Quick Run